What A Resume Should Look Like

 Layout: Arrange content neatly with columns, grids, or tables.
 Make good use of white space, borders, or dividers to cleanly separate sections, titles, and points.

-Give your resume content room to breathe
+Give your resume content room to breathe.

 Fonts